This post may include affiliate links; for details, see our disclosure policy.

 For this vegan pumpkin pie recipe, you’ll need to use a pie crust shield.
 What is it?
 A pie crust shield is a shield that prevents pie crust from burning in the oven.
 It covers just the crust, so it allows the filling to bake as normal.
 Here’s what to know about using a pie crust shield:

 - You can also buy a metal pie crust shield.
-If you bake a lot, you might already have one!
+If you bake a lot, you might want one.
 Here’s a link to buy a pie crust shield online.

 Pumpkin pie spices: use storebought or homemade